Academic Program Guide

 Advanced Instrumental Ensemble (F775) Prerequisite: Audition or Teacher Recommendation Grade: 7-12

-Offered in alternating years (see forecasting card for offering).
-This class is designed to give students opportunities to perform in small groups and experience different types of music (Ex: jazz, classical, etc.).
-This class is open to orchestra, intermediate and advanced music students, grades 7-12, including pianists and vocalists.
-A materials fee may be applied to this class.
+This course is offered in alternating years (see forecasting card for offering).
+This yearlong course is designed to give students opportunities to perform in small groups and experience different types of music (Ex: jazz, classical, etc.).
+This course is open to orchestra, intermediate and advanced music students, grades 7-12, including pianists and vocalists.
+A materials fee may be applied to this course.

 Photography